 These are just a few examples, and going by the roadmap, UI cards are definitely here to stay for a long, long time.

-Cards are revolutionary; however some designers and users have spotted some draw backs in them.
+Cards are revolutionary; however, some designers and users have spotted some drawbacks in them.
 First of all, the cards give priority to display of the interaction rather than putting emphasis on the content itself.
-The cards focuses on the container itself and rather than on the content.
-And this means, the size of the container (or the size of the card) dictates the size of the content, not the other way around like it should be.
+The cards focus on the container itself and rather than on the content.
+And this means the size of the container (or the size of the card) dictates the size of the content, not the other way around as it should be.

 Apart from that, content usability problems are also quite common with cards.
 Many users report issues with the cards, whilst they actually use them.
 Some cards also confuse the users, as some of them require horizontal scrolling, while some require vertical scrolling.
 Apart from that, what is even more confusing is that fact that some UI cards contain data on their flip side, which the users have to tap and flip if they know about—and then check.
 This gives users the problem of understanding the cards.
 They do not know how to correctly encounter the cards, as every new day brings a new card to them.

 Apart from that, another drawback of the cards UI design is the lack of hierarchy in it.
 All the cards look same and their importance also looks the same.
 They are of course of the same size as well.
 Thus, designers have to be extra important about the picture they use on the cards.
 If the picture misleads the users, then they will certainly hate using cards—as it will not only cost time but it will be quite frustrating too.